shamilovtim/sqpro/README.md

 While sqpro compiles from `unixded` there are several other compilations in the Makefile including full blown GLQuake.
 Be sure not to compile any of the other stuff and stick to `unixded`.

 ## Configure your server and enable anticheat
-In your autoexec.cfg setup the server and be sure to use `sv_cullentities 2` for autocheat.
+In your autoexec.cfg setup the server and be sure to use `sv_cullentities 2` for anticheat.
 Example of a useful config:
 ```
 sv_aim 2
 sys_ticrate 0.04